Dijet azimuthal decorrelations at the LHC in the parton Reggeization approach: Dijet production in QMRK

 \section{Dijet production in QMRK}

-In the high-energy Regge limit, when the collision energy is very high but the transverse momenta of produced jets are fixed by the condition $\sqrt{S}>>p_T>>\Lambda_{QCD}$, the high-energy (uncollinear) factorization works well instead of collinear parton model.
-In this case, the Balitsky-Fadin-Kuraev-Lipatov (BFKL) QCD-evolution of unintegrated PDFs \cite{BFKL} can be more adequate approximation than the Dokshtser-Gribov-Lipatov-Altarelli-Parisi (DGLAP) QCD-evolution of collinear PDFs \cite{DGLAP}.
-It means, that we need to consider the processes with strong ordering in rapidity at the MRK or QMRK conditions.
-We identify final-state jets and final-state partons, and consider production of two partons in the central region of rapidity, assuming that there are no any other partons with the same rapidity.
-To the LO in the parton Reggeization approach we have the following partonic subprocesses, which describe production of two central jets in proton-proton collisions:
+In the high-energy Regge limit, when the collision energy is very high but the transverse momenta of the produced jets are fixed by the condition $\sqrt{S}>>p_T>>\Lambda_{QCD}$, the high-energy (uncollinear) factorization works well instead of collinear parton model.
+In this case, the Balitsky-Fadin-Kuraev-Lipatov (BFKL) QCD evolution of unintegrated PDFs \cite{BFKL} can be more adequate approximation than the Dokshtser-Gribov-Lipatov-Altarelli-Parisi (DGLAP) QCD evolution of collinear PDFs \cite{DGLAP}.
+This means, that we need to consider the processes with strong ordering in rapidity at the MRK or QMRK conditions.
+We identify final-state jets and final-state partons, and consider the production of two partons in the central region of rapidity, assuming that there are no any other partons with the same rapidity.
+To the LO in the parton Reggeization approach we have the following partonic subprocesses, which describe the production of two central jets in proton-proton collisions:

 where $R$ is a Reggeized gluon, $Q$ is a Reggeized quark, $g$ is a Yang-Mills gluon, $q$ is an ordinary quark, $q$ and $q'$ denote quarks of different flavors.
 Working in the center-of-mass (c.m.) frame, we write the four-momenta of the incoming protons as $P_{1,2}^\mu=(\sqrt{S}/2)(1,0,0,\pm 1)$ and those of the Reggeized partons as $q_i^\mu=x_i P_i^\mu+q_{iT}^\mu\ (i=1,2)$, where $x_i$ are longitudinal momentum fractions and $q_{iT}^\mu=(0,{\bf q}_{iT},0)$, with ${\bf q}_{iT}$ being transverse two-momenta, and we define $t_i=-q_{iT}^2={\bf q}_{iT}^2$.
 The final partons have four-momenta $k_{1,2}$ and they are on-shell and massless $k_1^2=k_2^2=0$.